MultiSafepay/docs/content/api/payment_methods/post-order-edenred.md

 ----------------
 `payment_options` | object | required

-To manage which vouchers are offered to the customer.
+Specifies which vouchers to display to the customer.

 For more information, see [payment_options (object)](/api/#payment-options-object).